Spring Horse Care: 11 Tips to Get Ready for Riding Season

 8. Give Your Horse Minerals and Electrolytes

 Dehydration is a year-round concern, but the worry jumps when you ramp up training and the thermometer climbs.
-On average, horses need 5 gallons of water daily for simple body maintenance.
+On average, horses need at least 5 gallons of water daily for simple body maintenance.
 That's a baseline.
-If your horse is working hard in hot weather, water requirements can easily double or triple.
+If your horse is working hard in hot weather, water requirements can easily double or triple that amount.

 Provide your horse a free-choice salt rock or mineral block, a daily loose mineral salt, and keep an electrolyte product on hand for extreme days of heat or intense exercise.
 The minerals will trigger thirst, help your horse drink more and stay consistently hydrated through summer.

-Product Tip: All-natural Redmond Rock on a Rope, Redmond Rock Crushed, and Redmond Electrolyte have salt and 60+ trace minerals and electrolytes to improve health and get your horse's nose in the water bucket more often.
+Product Tip: All-natural Redmond Rock on a Rope, Daily Red loose mineral salts, and Redmond Electrolyte improve health with balanced minerals and get your horse's nose in the water bucket more often.

 9. Work on Horse Body Condition Score